yukapacos/Bumthang-ud-treebank/README.txt

 KNOWN ISSUES

 - The size of BDT is extremely small.
 Over 1,000 Bumthang sentences are yet to be annotated to be incorporated into BDT.
-- Bumthang dependency morpho-syntax and BDT annotation scheme needs revisions on: auxiliary verb, indirect object, coordination
+- Bumthang dependency morpho-syntax and BDT annotation scheme require revisions on: auxiliary verb, indirect object, coordination